 Five years later, Pete Muldoon died from a heart attack at the age of 41.
 His death was heavily mourned.
 In the Seattle Post-Intelligencer, the story ran on the front page, center column above the fold, a place never reserved for sports in 1929.
 Sportswriter Marty Burke's headline in the sport section read simply, "A Friend Passes."
 Stories ran for three consecutive days in both Seattle papers, with the Post-Intelligencer's column the day after his funeral saying, "Men wearing the earmarks of fistiana, lithe-limbed hockey players and sport lovers from every walk of life joined in a remarkable tribute to Pete Muldoon, champion of square sports and clean living.
 Men of wealth arrived in limousines and humble admirers of the popular leader of the Eskimos arrived on foot or by streetcar.
 Policeman, politicians, fistic fans, football stars of the present and past, and many expensively furred women made up the funeral throng that filled the chapel to overflowing" ("Sport Fans Pay Tribute").

 After the team's demise, seven Metropolitans graced rosters of the NHL's original six.
-Bernie Morris and Bobby Rowe played for the expansion Boston Bruins in 1924-1925, while Foyston, Walker, and Holmes played on the inaugural Detroit Cougars teams in 1926-1927 and 1927-1928.
-Cully Wilson spent five seasons in the NHL, including his final season in Chicago, playing alongside Jim Riley for Muldoon's first Blackhawks team.
+Morris and Rowe played for the expansion Boston Bruins in 1924-1925, while Foyston, Walker, and Holmes played on the inaugural Detroit Cougars teams in 1926-1927 and 1927-1928.
+Wilson spent five seasons in the NHL, including his final season in Chicago, playing alongside Riley for Muldoon's first Blackhawks team.